-Jou Suba is a good base from which to explore the nearby islands and villages of Meos Manggara, as well as the rarely-visited sights of West Waigeo.
+Jou Suba is a good base from which to explore the nearby islands and villages, as well as the rarely-visited sights of West Waigeo.

 Because of the region’s remoteness, West Waigeo’s reefs are pristine, rich and untrammelled by day tripping boats from Sorong and Waisai.
 Fabulous snorkelling is available in the area and it’s most likely that you will be the only people in the water.

-Mantas congregate at Pulau Yefnabi (and several other less well known locations) in Meos Manggara.
+Mantas congregate at Pulau Yefnabi and several other locations around the islands.
 They can even be found there between June and September, when they are usually absent from the better known Dampier Strait sites of Manta Point and Manta Sandy.

-Apart from the excellent snorkelling and mantas mentioned above, the Meos Manggara cays offer sights like West Waigeo’s “Pasir Timbul” – a stretch of pristine white sand that emerges from the ocean with every low tide.
+Apart from the excellent snorkelling and mantas mentioned above, the West Waigeo Islands offer sights like the local “Pasir Timbul” – a stretch of pristine white sand that emerges from the ocean with every low tide.